Difference between Stop and Wait, GoBackN and Selective Repeat

-Reliable data transfers is one of the primary concerns in computer networking.
+Reliable data transfers are one of the primary concerns in computer networking.
 This service department lies in the hands of TCP.
-There major flow control protocols – Stop and Wait, Go Back N, and Selective Repeat.
+Their major flow control protocols – Stop and Wait, Go Back N, and Selective Repeat.

 - Stop and Wait –